pippim/pippim.github.io/index.md

 - The <kbd>❓ About</kbd> page is stored in `about.md` in `/`.
 - The <kbd>✅ Answers</kbd> page is stored in `answers.md` in `/`.
 Individual answers are internally known as "blog posts" and are stored in the `_posts` directory with one file per answer.
 - The <kbd>💻 Programs</kbd> page is stored in `programs.md` in `/`.
 - HTML encoding can be found in any file.
-Small bits and pieces of HTML can beven be found in andmarkdown files which end in `.md`.
+Small bits and pieces of HTML can beven be found in and markdown files which end in `.md`.
 Pure HTML files (with no markdown or CSS) can be found in the `_includes` directory.
 - Javascript files are kept in `assets/js/`.